 Newgen provides customized, outsourced database management, direct marketing and related services, including consulting, for service departments of automobile dealerships and automobile manufacturers.
 Newgen has expertise both in database marketing and customer retention services, as well as an in-depth knowledge of automobile service department operations.
-Database marketing services revenues consist of revenues from the RESULTS program as well as ancillary products and services.

 Newgen generates revenue from database marketing services and consulting services.
-Newgen's revenues from database marketing services are derived primarily from its customer retention services, including the RESULTS Program.
-Database marketing services comprised 97% of total revenues for the six months ended June 30, 2000 and 90% of total revenues for the year ended December 31, 1999.
-Revenues for these periods from consulting services were derived from consulting services provided to Ford Motor Company and its dealerships and services provided to automobile dealerships service and parts departments by Newgen Management Services, Inc. Consulting services comprised 3% of total revenues for the six months ended June 30, 2000 and 10% of Newgen's total revenues for the year ended December 31, 1999.
-Newgen has increased its customer base from approximately 177 dealerships at December 31, 1995 to 5,039 dealerships at June 30, 2000.
-Newgen's revenues grew at a rate of 38% to \$55.2 million in 1999 from \$40.1 million in 1998.
+Revenues from database marketing services are derived primarily from its customer retention services, including the RESULTS Program and other ancillary products and services.
+Database marketing services comprised 96% of total revenues for the nine months ended September 30, 2000 and 90% of total revenues for the year ended December 31, 1999.
+Revenues for these periods from consulting services were derived from consulting services provided to Ford Motor Company and its dealerships and services provided to automobile dealerships' service and parts departments by Newgen Management Services, Inc., a wholly owned subsidiary of Newgen.
+Consulting services comprised 3% of total revenues for the nine months ended September 30, 2000 and 10% of Newgen's total revenues for the year ended December 31, 1999.

 Database marketing services revenues consist of revenues from the RESULTS program as well as ancillary products and services.
 Revenues for the RESULTS program are based on the number of active names in a dealership's database, typically a fixed number determined by the dealership.
 For customers acquired in connection with the acquisition of Computer Care in November 1999, who are not on the RESULTS program, revenues are based on the number of service reminder letters and follow-up phone calls performed on behalf of the dealer.
 For services provided under the RESULTS program, the Company invoices each of the dealers on a monthly basis in advance.
 For services provided under the former Computer Care program, dealers are invoiced at the end of the month.
-Consulting revenues from Newgen Management Services, Inc. are based on installation fees, fixed monthly fees and profit sharing.
+Consulting revenues from Newgen Management Services, Inc. are based on installation fees, fixed monthly fees and monthly profit sharing.
 All other consulting revenues are based principally on a per diem rate for the services provided.
 Newgen is also reimbursed for travel expenses and associated costs it incurs in providing consulting services, which are included as revenues.
 Newgen recognizes all of its revenues in the month during which it performs the related database marketing or consulting services.